ktpx/ezsmtp/README.md

 ## Easy smtp forwarder

 Simple cli utility that connects to a local smtp server to easily send email.
-Currenly does no authentification.
+Currenly does no authentification, and intended use is for sending type admin emails via local private smtp servers.

 ```
 $ ezsmtp -m "testing" -t user@example.org -f sysadm@example.org -cc admin@other.org